 - Both cameras: Weather resistant build

-At a glance the X-T3 and X-T2 are one and the same.
+At a glance, the X-T3 and X-T2 are one and the same.
 But they're a slightly different size, which means if you want to use an accessory battery grip then you'll need to buy for the specific camera.
 X-T2 users will be disappointed that an X-T3 will require a new grip.

-Otherwise the layout and operation is similar: there's full manual control, all the shutter/aperture/ISO/exposure compensation dials you could need, and that old skool design aesthetic.
+Otherwise, the layout and operation is similar: there's full manual control, all the shutter/aperture/ISO/exposure compensation dials you could need, and that old skool design aesthetic.

-The X-T3 does shrink the exposure compensation dial to avoid accidental knocks, while the toggles around its dials are larger for easier adjustment.
+The X-T3 does shrink the exposure compensation dial to avoid it getting accidental knocks, while the toggles around its dials are larger for easier adjustment.
 There's also a dioptre lock on the X-T3 which was lacking previously.

 Fuji X-T3 vs X-T2: Viewfinder, Screen, Performance